ID 26336534 © Yap Kee Chan | Dreamstime.com

 Yelp/ Dan S.

-Every day, Golden, Colo.’s Croc Soup rolls out seven or eight scratch-made soups based on what’s fresh and in-season.
+Every day, Golden, Colorado’s Croc Soup rolls out seven or eight scratch-made soups based on what’s fresh and in-season.
 You might find gumbo, chicken noodle, tomato basil, potato cheese, chicken pot pie, or broccoli gruyere, but their most popular soup is lobster bisque, which is only available on Fridays.

 Yelp/ Brigit C.